openstack-security/Developer-Guidance/dg_avoid-shell-true.md

-Python pipes to avoid shells
+Python Pipes to Avoid Shells
 ============================

 You should take a look at the